iDanilohs/iDanilohs/README.md

 <h1 align="center">Hi 👋, I am Danilo Herrera</h1>

-I am a junior back-end developer in python, passionate about programming and technology, my main goal is to be able to use all my skills to make the world a better place than it is, creating amazing and maintainable technology.
+I am a python developer, passionate about programming and technology, my main goal is to be able to use all my skills to make the world a better place than it is, creating amazing and maintainable technology.

 </p>